checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

       cd <WORK_DIR>\build
       ```

 5. In a Windows command shell, execute the commands given below.
 NOTE: For the last command, supply the argument "x64" to build the X64 version of `clang` , or the argument "x86" to build the X86 version of clang, or the argument "x86_64" to build the X86 version of clang that executes on X64 Windows.
-NOTE: In the last command below, "Microsoft Visual Studio" is a space-separated directory name; therefore the last command which is a single command is split over two physical lines.

       ```
       set TOP=<WORK_DIR>